-(Aurobindo 1970: 390, SABCL, vol. 29)
+(Aurobindo 1970: 390, SABCL- 29)

-Sri Aurobindo's description of Nature in Book five maybe categorised under the classical pastoral tradition of Theocritus and Vigil as we see everything in a state of utopia.
-In canto-2 of the same book, he says, "Earth in this beautiful refuge free from cares / Murmured to the soul a song of strength and peace,..." (ibid 392).
-This alludes to Keatsian escapism because the poet is divorced from reality, which offers a dystopic vision.
-Both Savitri and Satyavan are the children of Nature who imbibe all the essential qualities of existence: love, kindness, appreciation, humility, and selfless living.
-Like Nature, Savitri is always at the giving end.
-She seeks permission from her father; King Ashwapatito marry the son of Dyumathsena, Satyavan.
+Sri Aurobindo's description of nature in Book five maybe categorised under the classical pastoral tradition of Theocritus and Vigil.
+Everything is in a state of utopia.
+In canto-II of the same book, he says, "Earth in this beautiful refuge free from cares / Murmured to the soul a song of strength and peace,..." (ibid 392).
+This alludes to Keatsian escapism in the "Ode to the Nightingale" because the poet is divorced from the realities, which offers a dystopic vision.
+Both Savitri and Satyavan are the children of Nature, who imbibe all the essential qualities of existence: love, kindness, appreciation, humility and self-less living.
+Like Nature,

+Savitri is always at the giving end.
+She seeks permission from her father, King Ashwapatito marry the son of Dyumathsena, Satyavan.
 She embraces the life of simplicity with her husband in "a nave of trees enshrined the hermit thatch" (ibid 412).
 It was prophesied that Satyavan would die after a year of marriage.
-Savitri is determined to either die or bring life back to her husband through love "My love shall outlast the world, doom falls from me" (ibid 432).
+Savitri is determined either to die or to bring life back to her husband through love "My love shall outlast the world, doom falls from me" (ibid 432).
 Satyavan dies in book eight, canto-3.
 "Savitri... lean down, my soul, and kiss me while I die" (ibid 565).
-A woman of indomitable courage and spirit withstands the inevitability through love.
-Sri Aurobindo's final message is the metaphor of love:
+A woman of indomitable courage and spirit, withstands the inevitability through love.
+Sri Aurobindo's final message is the metaphor of love.